 There are other licence transactions the provincial licensing authority will be able to perform on your behalf.
 These include:

 Transfers are used when an agent needs to transfer their sponsorship from one insurance company to another.
 A small fee is usually charged for this service.
 An insurance company may also withdraw their sponsorship from an agent.
-This is known as termination, and would automatically suspend the licence of the agent.
+This is known as termination, and would automatically suspend the license of the agent.

 If you're looking to challenge yourself and take on a new career, being an insurance agent could be a great choice.
 Far from being dry and stuffy, it's a great chance to interact with people.
 A job well-done means a satisfied client, leaving with greater peace of mind.